UKCloud/documentation/articles/vmware/vmw-how-setup-gpu-compute.md

   - Predictive threat analysis

-- **Bring any application to the cloud** --- Applications that have previously struggled to transition to the cloud because of GPU requirements can now be moved, improving manageability of your data and applications, while increasing collaborative opportunities.
+- **Bring any application to the cloud.** Applications that have previously struggled to transition to the cloud because of GPU requirements can now be moved, improving manageability of your data and applications, while increasing collaborative opportunities.

-- **Centralise your applications** --- Cloud GPU enables you to centralise your applications to improve access to them.
+- **Centralise your applications.** Cloud GPU enables you to centralise your applications to improve access to them.
 By doing so, users can access the tools they need from anywhere, anytime on commodity devices.

-- **Visualise data in real-time** --- Improved visualisation capabilities provided by Cloud GPU enables you to visualise data in real-time to render virtualised environments when you need them.
+- **Visualise data in real-time.** Improved visualisation capabilities provided by Cloud GPU enables you to visualise data in real-time to render virtualised environments when you need them.
 This helps you to:

   - Design using Computer Aided Design applications in a centralised environment, enabling ease of collaboration